 The SR860 offers traditional RC-response output time constants from 1 µs to 30 ks with rolloffs of 6, 12, 18, and 24 dB/oct.
 But in addition, the SR860 also offers advanced digital filters which can significantly reduce measurement time while increasing signal to noise.
 Below 3 s, the advanced filters are Gaussian FIR filters which at the same noise bandwidth as an RC filter have significantly better rise-time and stopband attenuation.
 These filters also have symmetric rise and fall profiles which preserves feature shapes while scanning in frequency.
 At time constants longer than 3 s, the advanced filters are linear phase IIR filters which settle nearly twice as fast as their RC counterparts for equivalent stopband attenuation.

 Synchronous filtering may also be selected at reference frequencies below 4 kHz.
 The synchronous filter notches out multiples of the reference frequency and is extremely useful in making low frequency measurement where multiples of the reference frequency would otherwise show up in the lock-in output.
-Unlike previous designs the synchronous filter in the SR860 can be selected with no loss of
+Unlike previous designs the synchronous filter in the SR860 can be selected with no loss of output resolution.

 The SR860 has a specified reference frequency range of 1 mHz to 500 kHz.
 Detection can be done at the fundamental of the reference frequency, or at up to the 99th harmonic.
 Several reference modes are available: Internal mode uses the SR860’s precision internal oscillator as the reference.
 External mode locks to an external sine or TTL signal.
 In Dual Mode, the lock-in detects at the difference frequency between the internally set reference frequency and an externally applied sync signal allowing direct recovery of a double-modulated signal.
 Finally, in Chop mode, the SR860 provides a digital PID (Proportional-Integral-Derivative) controller signal to synchronize an SR540 Optical Chopper to the internal oscillator of the lock-in.
 By having the lock-in directly control the chopper, frequency drift can be virtually eliminated.